-This THECB page focuses on assessment of the revised core curriculum.
+This THECB page includes a small section on assessment of the revised core curriculum.

 AAC & U's VALUE rubrics are a collection of faculty-developed rubrics which can be used to define in concrete terms, the skills and attitudes that every college graduate should possess, as well as tools to assess student achievement.